Hi, my name is Sarah Shelden.

 I have been receiving Botox for a decade and I have had so many outcomes that include making my synkinesis worse.
 The doctor would over treat and then it’s like my eye looked abnormally open like an owl on one side and the other would look like a “normal” eye.
 Also, it is not fun getting 40-60 units of Botox in your eye and feeling like a pin cushion.

-Madison explained Botox for treating synkinesis is challenging and she wanted to treat conservatively.
+They explained Botox for treating synkinesis is challenging and she wanted to treat conservatively.
 I was completely on board with his plan of treatment.
-I also explained I had this rash and if there was anything they could do for the redness, and she referred me to talk with Heather Davis, LE.
+I also explained I had this rash and if there was anything they could do for the redness, and they referred me to talk with Heather Davis, LE.
 I spoke with her right after I received my Botox treatment.
 Heather is an Assistant Laser Practitioner & Licensed Esthetician and immediately looked at my face and gave me hope.
 She gave me hope this rash could actually be treated and it was not permanent.
 She instantly recommended BBL laser treatments to address redness and scarring, followed by RejuvapenNXT micro-needling.
 Dr. Robinson also took the time to look at my face as I checked out and also added his thoughts to my treatment plan.